This browser is outdated. Please switch to a different browser to be able to use our website to the full extent.

 Making use of automation

-In order to put production and cost efficiency into practice, manufacturers are relying on increasingly comprehensive automation and are dependent on technological innovations from outside.
+In order to put production and cost efficiency into practice, manufacturers are relying on increasingly comprehensive automation and are dependent on technological innovations from external partners.

 Protecting the environment

-In view of climate change, manufacturers must quickly and sustainably establish CO₂-neutral supply chains, not least in order to avoid ever stricter regulatory action by the authorities.
+In view of climate change, manufacturers must quickly and sustainably establish carbon neutral supply chains, not least in order to avoid ever stricter regulatory action.

 Linde truck drives up to a rack of car body parts

 Many car manufacturers have discovered intralogistics as a pioneering factor in their transformation.
-As the "last mile" of supply, it links inbound logistics with production and, thanks to its hinge function, is largely responsible for the overall efficiency of the plants of automobile manufacturers and their suppliers.
+As the “last mile” of the supply chain, it links inbound logistics with production.
+As the oil that keeps the cogs of the production line turning, it is largely responsible for the overall efficiency of the plants of automobile manufacturers and their suppliers.
 At the same time, the vehicle fleets of original equipment manufacturers (OEMs) together with the fleets of their Tier 1 and Tier 2 suppliers offer great potential for CO₂ savings.

 Ensuring the flow of production

-The automotive industry is considered a pioneer in successful process optimization and has advanced intralogistics.
-By manufacturing according to the principles of "Just in time" (JIT) and "Just in sequence" (JIS), manufacturers minimize stock levels and ensure that components are delivered directly to the assembly lines on demand and in a specified sequence.
-For many Tier 1 suppliers, the plant is located in close proximity to the original equipment manufacturer's assembly plant.
+The automotive industry is considered a pioneer in successful process optimization with advanced intralogistics systems.
+By manufacturing according to the principles of “Just in time” (JIT) and “Just in sequence” (JIS), manufacturers minimize stock levels and ensure that components are delivered directly to the assembly lines on demand and in a specified sequence.
+For many Tier 1 suppliers, their own plant is located in close proximity to the original equipment manufacturer’s assembly plant.
 In fact, both plants are often located on the same site, which is why forklifts and order pickers are used to move materials between the assembly lines.

 Warehouse from above at night

-This complex interaction requires state-of-the-art digital solutions that localize the flow of goods and information and seamlessly integrate suppliers and 3PL service providers into the production process.
-On the other hand, ergonomic forklifts and warehouse technology equipment ensure maximum efficiency at the level of the individual vehicle.
+This complex ecosystem requires state-of-the-art digital solutions that localize the flow of goods and information, and seamlessly integrate suppliers and 3PL service providers into the production process.
+On the other hand, ergonomic forklift trucks and warehouse handling equipment ensure each truck operates with maximum efficiency.
 The following solutions from Linde Material Handling help to ensure the production flow in the automotive industry.

 Contact us for more information.